Cloudxtreme/leafman/README.md

 <img src="https://raw.github.com/eugene-eeo/leafman/master/art/banner.png">

-## Overview

-Leafman is a very straightforward and fast library for computing suggestions based on a given string, and choices.
-It is based internally on the Jaccard index, though any comparing function can be used.
+Leafman is a very small, straightforward, and fast library for computing suggestions based on a given string and choices.
+It is based (by default) on the Jaccard index, though any comparing function can be used.

 ```python
 from leafman import suggest